w62liang/survey-weighted-propensity-score-weighting/README.md

-# survey-weighted-propensity-score-weighting
+# Survey Weighted Propensity Score Weighting

 Algorithms and data for the manuscript titled "Propensity Score Weighting with Post-Treatment Survey Data" by Wei Liang and Changbao Wu.

-Find the original real data and documentations at: https://meps.ahrq.gov/mepsweb/data_stats/download_data_files_detail.jsp?cboPufNumber=HC-224
+Please find original real data and their documentations at:

+https://meps.ahrq.gov/mepsweb/data_stats/download_data_files_detail.jsp?cboPufNumber=HC-224

-The file "h224_na.csv" is the data table having been pre-processed and can be used directly.
-Note that the data table has missing values.
+"h224_na.csv" has been pre-processed and can be used straightforwardly.
+The data have missing values.